bryanventeicher/talech-interview/README.md

 # This is a coding exercise for talech technical screening interview.

-The goal is to complete the GET function in the UserController, and the getUser function in the UserService.

-The candidate may refer to online resources such as Spring documentation.

-The application can be started with `mvn spring-boot:run`
+The goal is to complete a Spring Boot application with an API endpoint to fetch a user based off of an id.

-If working correctly, these are the expected responses:
+Once completed, with these are the expected responses:

 http://localhost:9040/user/1
 ```